 There’s always some overlap between the above systems, so sometimes some yarns may fall into more than one category.

-PLEASE NOTE: Neither the “metric” system nor the “ply” system are a method of measuring the diameter of the yarn – simply because the diameter of the yarn is a function of the density of the fibre, which varies between yarns (plus it is fiendishly difficult to measure the diameter of most yarns).
+PLEASE NOTE: Neither the “metric” system nor the “ply” system are a means of measuring the diameter of the yarn – simply because the diameter of the yarn is a function of the density of the fibre, which varies between yarns (plus it is fiendishly difficult to measure the diameter of most yarns).
 As a result, this means that two yarns with the same metric count but differing compositions will have different diameters.
 A good example is the comparison of “4 ply” acrylic with “4 ply” wool – the wool will appear finer as it has a higher density, where as the acrylic will appear thicker as it has a lower density.

 Always remember that we sell our yarn by weight so a finer yarn doesn’t mean less yarn – it actually means more yarn!